 There are many strange rock formations around the world.
-These ones are astonishingly beautiful as well, situated on a rough coastline in Northern Ireland.
+The ones at Giant’s Causeway are astonishingly beautiful as well, situated on a rough coastline in Northern Ireland.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Giant’s Causeway and Causeway Coast

 - Country: United Kingdom of Great Britain and Northern Ireland